SiobhanP1/popup-restaurant/README.md

 ![View bookings page](static/images/view-bookings.png)

-### Typography and Color

-### Accessibility

-INSERT HERE

 ## Features

 * Features were added to provide the user with CRUD (Create, Read, Update, Delete) functionality.
 After logging in, the user can create a booking, read/view it, update it and delete it.
 * The admin user can create, read/view, update and delete bookings and events.

-ADD CURRENT FEATURES WITH PICTURES
 ### Home Page

-* The home page has a large title and shows any active or upcoming events.
+* The home page displays upcoming event information on cards.
+* Each event appears on a different card and has a 'Book Now' option.

 ### Navigation Bar